maninder987/Laravel-Blog-Website-Admin-Area/readme.md

 Thanks
 </h4>
 <hr>
-Any Improvement and correction is welcome.
+Any Improvements and corrections are welcome.

 <hr>